‘Days Of Our Lives’ Spoilers: Vivian Returns To Rip Gabi & Stefan Apart

 — robin strasser (@robinstrasser) May 27, 2016

-As previously reported by The Inquisitr, other characters moving around in Salem include Chloe Lane (Nadia Bjorlin), who is set to leave town and head to New York City for her dream job, Dr. Rolf, and Steve Johnson, who will finally be reunited with his wife and son when he comes home after a year away from his family and friends.
+As previously reported by The Inquisitr, other characters moving around in Salem include Steve Johnson, who will finally be reunited with his wife and son when he comes home after a year away from his family and friends, Dr. Rolf, and Chloe Lane (Nadia Bjorlin), who is set to leave town and head to New York City for her dream job.

 There are also rumors flying that Philip Kiriakis could be coming back to Salem in the coming months.